 Ed Slott is one of the foremost experts on IRAs in the country.
 He knows every single nuance of how to milk an IRA to the absolute tip top tax advantage possible.
 He speaks from the same perspective as I do as a CPA tax accountant, except he writes for Money Magazine and the Wall Street Journal and I write for, uh, you.

 I have to admit, I learned a thing or two that I either never knew or forgot about the nuances of inheriting IRAs.
-I’m glad I read this book as it is quite possible that I would be better able to advise clients regarding inherited IRAs after reading this.
+I’m glad I read this book as it is quite possible that I would be better able to advise people regarding inherited IRAs after reading this.

 My main problem with this book was that he lives in a bizarre world totally unlike mine.
 In his world people have millions of dollars in their IRAs and the main problem they have is how to keep from having to take any of their money out of there so it continues to defer taxes.
 In his world elderly parents die leaving their untouched retirement savings instead of living into their 90’s in an $100K/year nursing home.
 In his world IRAs make 8% on average after inflation every year!
 (I want to visit that world!!!)

-My clients almost never come to me to say, “My Mom left me $25K in an IRA, how should I best stretch that so that it grows tax deferred as long as possible?”
+My people almost never come to me to say, “My Mom left me $25K in an IRA, how should I best stretch that so that it grows tax deferred as long as possible?”
 Instead, they come to me at tax time and say, “Oh, and I got this weird piece of paper I don’t know what to do with from when my Mom died and I inherited some money from her.”
 I try to teach them to call me first, but usually I lose any chance to fix it before they break it.

 There are some occasions when converting an IRA to a beneficiary IRA and taking distributions over the lifetime of the beneficiary is a good plan.
-I’ve got exactly one non-spousal person doing that right now out of 400 clients.
+I’ve got exactly one non-spousal person doing that right now out of 400 people.
 What I’m telling you is that it is a RARE problem in my world.

 This book assumes as a basic premise of all these calculations that you do not actually need any of this money for any reason at all during your lifetime or even your children’s lifetimes, or even… uh… ANYONE’s lifetimes.
 The whole point of the IRAs in this book is to defer the taxes for some unknown moment.
 He shows chart after chart detailing the miracle of tax-deferred compound interest.
 It really is a thing of beauty… if you don’t take out the money.